 The Story of Rainier Foothills Wellness Foundation

 When it comes to caring about the people on the Plateau, no one does it better than the leaders and donors of Rainier Foothills Wellness Foundation.
-Since 1982, with a volunteer board of community members who work in partnership with caring individuals, community groups, business leaders and generous donors, the Foundation has raised more than $4 million to support the programs that make the Foothills Communities healthy and safe havens to raise families and grow old.
+Since 1982, our volunteer board of community members has worked in partnership with caring individuals, community groups, business leaders and generous donors to raise more than $5 million to support the programs that make the Foothills Communities healthy and safe havens to raise families and grow old.

-Rainier Foothills Wellness Foundation is designated by the Internal Revenue Service as a 501 C 3, non profit organization which offers a tax free avenue for donors to contribute in many forms, such as gifts, bequests, memorials, and legacies.
+Rainier Foothills Wellness Foundation is designated by the Internal Revenue Service as a 501 C 3, non profit organization, offering a tax free avenue for donors to contribute in many forms, such as gifts, bequests, memorials, and legacies.
 It is with the critical help of generous supporters that the Foundation can carry out its mission of providing quality healthcare awareness programs in the communities it serves.